ivegamsft/AppMigrationWorkshop/HOL/02-configure-source-apps/README.md

 ## (WORK IN PROGRESS - VERY DRAFT, PLACEHOLDER ONLY FOR THE POWERSHELL/OTHER COMMANDS AT THIS MOMENT)

-Outline for lab

-* Create IIS app pool account
-* Download source apps
-* Install IIS web apps
-* Restore SQL dbs
-* Add DNS
-* Run and test apps

 # Setting up the source applications

 ## Overview
 ---
-In this lab, you will install three source applications, acting as they are the intended applications to migrate to Azure using one the presented options in the next labs.
+In this lab, you will install three source applications.
+The sample legacy applications will be used as the source for migrating to Azure.

 Applications
-- Timetracker
+* Timetracker
-- Classifieds
+* Classifieds
-- Jobs
+* Jobs

 ## Prerequisites
 ---